cisco/lal-build-manager/SPEC.md

 ### Common Command Specification
 #### lal status
-Provides list of dependencies currently installed.
+Provides list of dependencies currently in `INPUT`.
 If they are not in the manifest they will be listed as _extraneous_.
 If they are modified (not a global fetch) they will be listed as _modified_.